aureliomoralesv/aureliomoralesv.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Reconfigurable Computing on FPGAs
+  - Dynamic Reconfiguration on FPGAs
-  - Scalable Computer Architecture
+  - Parallel/Distributed Computer Architecture
-  - System on Chip based on FPGAs
+  - FPGA-based System on Chip (SoC)

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Electrical and Computer Engineering
+    - course: PhD in Electrical & Computer Engineering
       institution: University of Florida
       year: 2015
     - course: MSc in Electrical Engineering